The two vessels will transfer from P&O Cruises Australia's fleet and start service in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Thursday, March 3, 2016/Categories: News, Building and refurbishment, Fincantieri
+Author: Rebecca Gibson/03 March 2016/Categories: News, Building and refurbishment, Fincantieri

 Italian shipbuilding group Fincantieri is to work with Huarun Dadong Dockyard (HRDD), one of China’s largest shipyards, to repair and convert cruise ships based in China.